-Subra Suresh, ScD, Henry L. Hillman President and professor of engineering, of computer science, and of public policy and management, Carnegie Mellon University (CMU), will deliver the next presentation in the 2017 Senior Vice Chancellor’s Laureate Lecture Series, a yearlong program featuring top biomedical researchers in their fields.
-Suresh’s talk, “Study of Human Diseases at the Intersections of Engineering, Sciences, and Medicine,” will be delivered at noon on Wednesday, February 1, in the University of Pittsburgh’s Scaife Hall, Lecture Room 6.
-[Add to Calendar] This seminar series is open to the public, including all interested University of Pittsburgh and Carnegie Mellon University faculty, students, and staff.
-Arthur S. Levine, MD, Pitt’s senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of Medicine, will introduce Suresh and lead the discussion following the lecture.
+Bruce Beutler, MD, Regental Professor and director of the Center for the Genetics of Host Defense at the University of Texas Southwestern Medical Center, will deliver the next presentation in the 2018 Senior Vice Chancellor’s Laureate Lecture Series, a yearlong program featuring top biomedical researchers in their fields.
+Beutler’s talk, “Studying Immunity by Randomly Inactivating Genes in Mice,” will be delivered at 4 p.m. on Thursday, June 14, in Scaife Hall, Lecture Room 6 [Add to Calendar].
+This seminar series is open to the public, including all interested University of Pittsburgh and Carnegie Mellon University faculty, students, and staff.
+Arthur S. Levine, MD, Pitt’s senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of Medicine, will introduce Beutler and lead the discussion following the lecture.